-- 1.1 Anti-Social Behaviour (ASB) in North East Lincolnshire continues to be the number one concern raised by local residents and remains a priority for the Community Safety Partnership (CSP) and Council.
+- 1.1 Anti-Social Behaviour in North East Lincolnshire continues to be the number one concern raised by local residents and remains a priority for the Community Safety Partnership (CSP) and Council.
 ASB can often have a devastating impact on victims and communities and requires a multi-agency approach to deal with it effectively. - 1.2 A scaled approach is taken to deal with ASB with the emphasis being around prevention, early intervention and diversion before enforcement action is taken.
 A range of partnership services and resources continue to work collaboratively to tackle this complex issue. - 1.3 Statistics Whilst there has been a change in how ASB is recorded, with additional crime categories added and others removed which are now recorded as public order offences, there continues to be a downward trend in recorded ASB.
-It is accepted that there will be under reporting of ASB incidents however Anti-Social Behaviour has seen a year on year reduction over the last 5 years. - Over a five year period ASB has reduced by 44% from 4875 incidents in 2014/15 to 3070 incidents in 2019/20 - In 2018/19 ASB reduced by 8.6% with recorded reports reducing from 3,816 incidents to 3,486 when compared to the previous year. - In 2019/20 ASB reduced by 11.9% with recorded reports reducing from 3,486 incidents to 3,070 when compared to the previous year. - In 2019/20 Alcohol related ASB amongst adults increased by 24% compared to the previous year from 239 incidents to 296 - In 2018/19 ASB committed by young people accounted for 42.05% (1,334 incidents) of overall ASB - In 2019/20 ASB committed by young people accounted for 41.2% (1,243 incidents) a reduction of 91 reported incidents from the previous year. - In 2018/19 Youth Crime accounted for 11.4% of total crime (2,365 offences out of 21,227). - In 2019/20 Youth Crime accounted for 9.8% of total crime (1,992 offences out of 20,383) a reduction from the previous year. - 1.4 Statistics also show that there continues to be a reduction in Youth related ASB indicating that our approach and strategy to tackle ASB committed by young people is effective.
-This is further evidenced with the reduction in crimes committed by young people. - 1.5 Council ASB Provision Following a recent review of Community Safety & Youth Justice, the Council's ASB provision has been redesigned and now comprises of an ASB Manager and 2.4 FTE permanent ASB Coordinators (3 posts working 4 days per week) who have geographical ownership and responsibility for identified wards to provide continuity across defined areas.
-This has enabled the permanent ASB Coordinator provision to increase by 1 FTE post and was timed to coincide with end of fixed term funding secured in 2018 which had temporarily increased provision.
+It is accepted that there will be under reporting of ASB incidents however ASB has seen a year on year reduction over the last 5 years. - Over a five year period ASB has reduced by 44% from 4875 incidents in 2014/15 to 3070 incidents in 2019/20 - In 2019/20 ASB reduced by 11.9% with recorded reports reducing from 3,486 incidents to 3,070 when compared to the previous year. - In 2019/20 ASB committed by young people accounted for 41.2% of all ASB (1,243 incidents) a reduction of 91 reported incidents from the previous year. - 1.4 Whilst encouraging, ASB continues to affect all wards across the borough and is subject to seasonal changes.
+The revised strategy supported by robust governance will help to ensure there continues to be a downward trend and reduction in all ASB.